microsoft/aad_b2c_webview/README.md

 </intent-filter>
 ```

-Change the redirect URL in our flutter code to `https://myurl.com/myappname` and add this as a redirect URL in the Azure AD  B2C project
+* Add it to the redirect URL in the Azure AD B2C project.
+If you prefer, you can change the redirect URL in our Flutter code to yours (change it in the Azure AD B2C portal too)

 #### Example